 Tina Dupuy is a native New Yorker born in exile.

-Tina’s life long ambition of being a paleontologist was thwarted by the siren call of freelance journalism.
-An irreverent yet unassuming humorist, Tina is a natural for the work. ”Prostitutes are known for their hearts of gold, you never hear anyone say that about satirists,” she laments.
+Tina’s life long ambition of being a paleontologist was thwarted by the siren song of freelance journalism.

-A (somewhat) complete list of the newspapers her column appears in is here.
+A (somewhat) complete list of the newspapers her column appeared in is here.

 Her reaction to the airing of her story on TAL can be found here.